Sarah is head of the dispute resolution practice and deals with a wide range of commercial disputes both in the High Court and through arbitration.

 Her clients range from large corporates to owner-managed businesses and she provides strategic expertise and risk management advice.
 Her focus is on resolving disputes quickly, effectively and commercially.
 She regularly provides advice on contentious issues to a number of household name clients, particularly in the retail and manufacturing sector.

 Sarah is further experienced in advising clients in relation to issues relating to or concerning fraud.
 She leads a cross-department team advising clients affected by fraud and is experienced in obtaining interim injunctive relief in support of asset tracing and related litigation as well as dealing with some of the regulatory aspects of fraud work (for example advising in relation to FCA investigations).

 Sarah has a wealth of experience in cross border litigation and arbitration and works regularly with lawyers and clients in other jurisdictions, either co-ordinating and leading teams of lawyers or providing support as part of a team.
 She has strong links with international firms in a number of jurisdictions as a result of her role on the firm’s International Practice Group (responsible for international business development and strategy) and leading the firm’s US Practice Group, managing relationships with law firms and other intermediaries across the USA.

 Recent highlights include:

-- Acting for Allianz Insurance in relation to claims against a former agent, JD Williams & Company Ltd relating to mis-sale of PPI insurance dating back to the 1980s
+- Acting for a large insurer in relation to claims against a former agent relating to the mis-selling of PPI insurance dating back to the 1980s

 - Obtaining injunctive relief for a company manufacturing components for the internet of things against a former employee and his new employer for breach of confidence and restrictive covenants